António Lima Pereira: Club career

-Born in Póvoa de Varzim, Lima Pereira started playing professionally for hometown club Varzim, making his Primeira Liga debut in the 1976–77 season at the age of 24.
-Two years later he signed with Porto, where he would remain for the following 11 campaigns.
+Born in Póvoa de Varzim, Lima Pereira started playing professionally with his hometown club Varzim, making his Primeira Liga debut in the 1976–77 season at the age of 24.
+Two years later he signed for Porto, where he would remain the following 11 campaigns.

 Lima Pereira appeared in 265 competitive games during his spell at the Estádio das Antas, winning four national championships, two domestic cups and four Supercups.
 He also reached the final of the 1983–84 European Cup Winners' Cup as his team lost to Juventus 2–1.
-Aged already 34/35, he was also part of the team's victorious campaign in the European Cup in 1986–87, although he did not play in the final against Bayern Munich due to injury.
+Aged already 34/35, he was also part of their victorious campaign in the European Cup in 1986–87, although he did not play the decisive match against Bayern Munich due to injury.

-In 1989, Lima Pereira left Porto and signed for another northern side, Maia of the Segunda Liga, retiring after two seasons at 39.
+In 1989, Lima Pereira left Porto and joined another northern side, Maia of Segunda Liga, retiring after two seasons at 39.

 International career

 Lima Pereira won 20 caps for Portugal, the first arriving in 1981 at the age of 29.
-He was a participant at UEFA Euro 1984, helping the national team reach the semi-finals in France.
+He was a participant at UEFA Euro 1984, helping the national team to reach the semi-finals in France.